 Podiatrists must be both board-certified and state-licensed in order to practice.
 Board certification can be obtained from either the American Board of Foot and Ankle Surgery (ABFAS), the American Board of Podiatric Medicine (ABPM), and the American Board of Multiple Specialties in Podiatry (ABMSP).

-Candidates become eligible for board certification upon completion of a three-year Council on Podiatric Medical Education (CPME) podiatric residency.
+Candidates become eligible for board certification upon completing a three-year Council on Podiatric Medical Education (CPME) podiatric residency.
 Attaining certification is done through testing and work experience.
 Depending on the certification obtained, there may be multiple exams.

 How Much Do Podiatrists Make?

-On average, podiatrists earn $142,680 per year, according to the Bureau of Labor Statistics (BLS May 2019).
-Currently, there are approximately 9,770 podiatrists in the US.
-The percentiles for wages are:
+Podiatrists earn an average of $162,520 per year, according to the Bureau of Labor Statistics (BLS May 2023).
+Currently, there are approximately 9,470 podiatrists in the US.
+The percentiles for annual salaries are:

 Kimmy Gustafson